What Is Acne Fulminans?

 Pyoderma faciale is another form of nodulocystic acne, characterized by a sudden emergence of intense redness and large merging nodules and/or cysts on the face.
 The disease is relatively easy to differentiate from acne fulminans because pyoderma faciale occurs exclusively in females and affects the face only.

-Because acne fulminans is so rare, very little clinical data is available for analysis.
-The only relatively large study that we identified suggested that a combination of oral corticosteroids (e.g., prednisolone) and isotretinoin2,5 Isotretinoin is a highly controversial drug that must be taken only in close supervision with a doctor and is associated with numerous hazardous health effects.
+When it comes to the best course of treatment, because acne fulminans is so rare, very little clinical data is available for analysis.
+The only relatively large study suggested a combination of oral corticosteroids (e.g., prednisolone) and isotretinoin.2,7 Isotretinoin is a highly controversial drug that must be taken only in close supervision with a doctor and is associated with numerous hazardous health effects.
 Only the severity of the disease justifies the use of this treatment option.

 Oral corticosteroids and isotretinoin